 What does an executor do?

 The agent with a power of attorney cannot officially interfere except by making a legal challenge through the courts.
-Because the agent operates on behalf of a living person and the executor does for a decedent, the roles cannot overlap.
+Because the agent operates on behalf of a living person and the executor represents the estate of a decedent, the roles cannot overlap.

-The probate process cannot begin until the notarization of the death certificate.
-The possibility even exists that the agent with power of attorney can serve as the executor of the estate, but this would not alter the distinction between the two duties.
+The probate process cannot begin until the court appoints a personal representative.
+The agent under a power of attorney can also serve as the executor or administrator of the estate, but this would not alter the distinction between the two duties.
+The agent’s powers cease completely when the principal dies and the personal representative’s powers begin when the court appoints the personal representative.